cryingateth/data-science-project/README.md

 8. imblearn (0.10.1)

 ## Data description
 Dataset_description.py imports the two datasets (dataset.csv and outcome.csv).
 The shape, the NaN amount, duplicates amount, dtype are calculated for both datasets.
-The number of patients per BRCA subtypes was also calculated in the outcome set.
+The number of patients per BRCA subtypes are also calculated in the outcome set.

 ## Data preprocessing
 Combined_Dataset.py fuses the TCGA-BRCA gene expression (dataset.csv) table together with the outcome (outcome.csv) table and saves the new dataframe as combined_dataset.csv\